Scott-Morgan-Foundation/planning_and_integration/requirements/readme.md

 ![smf-logo](../images/smf-logo.png)
 # Requirements

-This section includes all the requirements required across the multi streams of work for the Scott-Morgan Foundation
+This section includes all the requirements identified across the multi streams of work for the Scott-Morgan Foundation

 - [Initial Requirements (Excel format)](psm2-requirements-v2.xlsx)
 - [Highcliff Requirements](highcliff-requirements.md)